Saumya-Chauhan-MHC/devin-demo-service/README.md

 | `app/metrics.py`        | Placeholder Prometheus metrics endpoint stub.                                               |
 | `app/logging_config.py` | Simple JSON logger setup used to demonstrate enhancements like `request_id` propagation.    |

-Together, these files provide realistic but simple "issues" for Devin to analyze — just enough for meaningful scoping and PR creation.
+Together, these files provide realistic but simple "issues" for Devin to analyze, just enough for meaningful scoping and PR creation.

 ---

 ## How It’s Used in the CLI Demo

 This repo is the `DEFAULT_REPO` target for the **Devin Issues CLI**.
-You’ll see it referenced in `.env` as:
+You’ll see it referenced in our demo's `.env` as:

 ```bash
 DEFAULT_REPO=Saumya-Chauhan-MHC/devin-demo-service